AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes

 \subsubsection{Refinement and Inpainting with Text-to-Image Models.}

-With the structured geometric representation and egocentric camera trajectories set, we still face challenges: untextured geometry and layout inaccuracies resulting from LLM-generated rules and object coordinate systems.
+With the egocentric camera trajectories set, we still face challenges: un-textured geometry and layout inaccuracies resulting from placement rules and inconsistent object coordinate systems from the mesh datasets.
 We address these by optimizing object placement and texture with image domain losses.
-Given a scene with a $N$ meshes $M=\{m_i | i \in [1, N]\}$, with each of its position $P=\{p_i | i \in [1, N]\}$ is relative to the position of an anchor mesh, and their correspondence vertex colors are $M^{c}=\{m^{c}_i | i \in [1, N]\}$.
-We separate the object placement process and the mesh texturing process in to two stage following Fantasia3D\cite{chen2023fantasia3d}.
+In a given scene with $N$ meshes, denoted as $M=\{m_i | i \in [1, N]\}$, the position of each mesh $P=\{p_i | i \in [1, N]\}$ is defined relative to its anchor mesh, parameterized as the relative translation and quaternion rotation.
+The corresponding vertex colors for these meshes are symbolized by $M^{c}=\{m^{c}_i | i \in [1, N]\}$.
+Following Fantasia3D \cite{chen2023fantasia3d}, we divide the process into two distinct stages: placement refinement and mesh texturing.

 \textbf{Structure Refinement.} We render the mesh set's normal map $(n,o)$ and mask $(o)$ from camera views $(c)$ using a differentiable renderer $(\Psi)$.
-The position parameters $P$ are then refined using SDS loss, calculated as follows:
+The position parameters $P$ are then refined using the SDS loss, calculated as follows:

-where $\phi$ parameterizes the pre-trained stable diffusion model, $\hat{\epsilon}_{\phi}(z_t^{\tilde{n}};y,t)$ is the noisy function given the the noisy image $\tilde{n}_t$, the text embedding $y$, and noise level $t$, and $\epsilon$ is the added noise.
-We utilize a batch size of 8 for optimization.
-This refinement improves object orientation, surface adherence, and penetration issues.
+where $\phi$ parameterizes the pre-trained stable diffusion model, and $\hat{\epsilon}_{\phi}(z_t^{\tilde{n}}; y, t)$ represents the noisy function given the noisy image $\tilde{n}_t$, text embedding $y$, and noise level $t$, with $\epsilon$ being the added noise.
+We utilize mutli-view images with a batch size of $8$ for optimization.
+This refinement improves object positioning, surface adherence, as well as penetration issues.

-\textbf{Texturing with Depth-conditioned Inpainting.} For realistic generation and 3D geometry preservation, depth maps $(\text{d}i)$ are rendered from each viewpoint.
-The LLM transforms user textual input $(t)$ into a diffusion prompt $(p\text{diffusion})$ using a predefined texture prompt $(p_\text{texture})$.
-The diffusion prompt guides depth-to-image inpainting model to produce textured images $(I_i = \phi(p_\text{diffusion}, d_i))$.
-The images are back-projected into 3D space, iteratively refining the mesh texture: $M^{{c}{i+1}} = {\Psi}(M^{{c}{i}},\ I_i)$.
-This method ensures that the textured mesh aligns with the original 3D geometry and intricate design elements, i.e., adding calligraphy to the scrolls.
+\textbf{Texturing with Depth-conditioned Inpainting.} To ensure realistic generation and preservation of 3D geometry, depth maps $(\text{d}_i)$ are rendered from each viewpoint.
+The LLM transforms user textual input $(t)$ into an appearance diffusion prompt $(p_{\text{diffusion}})$ to the diffusion model, utilizing a predefined appearance prompt $(p_{\text{appearance}})$.
+This diffusion prompt directs a depth-to-image inpainting model to produce textured images $(I_i = \phi(p_{\text{diffusion}}, d_i))$.
+These images are then back-projected into 3D space, iteratively refining the mesh texture as $M^{c_{i+1}} = \Psi(M^{c_i}, I_i)$.
+This approach ensures the alignment of the textured mesh with the original 3D geometry and its detailed design elements, such as adding calligraphy to scrolls.